M.S. in Psychology

 MATH 8070 - Statistical Reasoning and Interpretation (2)

-This course will introduce students to the concepts underlying basic data collection, analysis, and interpretation.
-Core topics include descriptive statistics, selection and operationalization of variables, scales of measurement, data types, sampling techniques, and means of collecting data.
-Using a current statistical analysis program, students will learn to describe data sets using measures of dispersion and relative position, to compute probability of occurrence of events, to compute measures of relationship, and to convey and interpret results of various analyses in written form.
+This course will introduce students to the concepts underlying basic data analysis and interpretation.
+Core topics include data types, scales of measurement, sampling techniques, descriptive statistics, and basic hypothesis testing.
+Using a current statistical analysis program, students will learn to describe data sets using measures of dispersion and relative position, to compute probability of occurrence of events, to calculate various hypothesis test statistics, and to convey and interpret results of various analyses in written form.

 MATH 8090 - Statistical Techniques for Research Inquiry (3)